 If ACRA receives any objection, we will inform the LLP of the objection.
 The LLP is given 2 months to resolve the matter.
 If the LLP is unable to resolve the matter within 2 months, the striking off application will lapse.
 The LLP can only submit a new application after the objection has been cleared.

 Clearance of an Objection To Striking Off

-The person who objects to the striking off application must login to Bizfile+ to clear the objection before ACRA can proceed to continue with the striking off process.
+The person who objects to the striking off application must login to Bizfile+ to clear the objection within 2 months from the objection lodgement date, before ACRA can proceed to continue with the striking off process.
 There is no fee payable for this transaction.

 NOTE: Please ensure that there is no outstanding tax credit owing to the LLP before applying for striking off.
-When the LLP is dissolved, any tax credit due to the LLP will be paid over to the Insolvency and Public Trustee’s Office (IPTO).
-The partners of the defunct LLP may approach IPTO if they wish to claim the tax credit.
-Please note that IPTO may impose charges for the processing of the claim.
-For more information on how to make a claim, please visit IPTO's website.
+When the LLP is dissolved, any tax credit due to the LLP will be paid over to the Insolvency Office.
+The partners of the defunct LLP may approach Insolvency Office if they wish to claim the tax credit.
+Please note that Insolvency Office may impose charges for the processing of the claim.
+For more information on how to make a claim, please visit Insolvency Office's website.